rensimlab/rensimlab.github.io/sim_details.md

 M_sun inside the highest static nested grid that encompasses the survey volume.

-## adaptive mesh refinement
+## Adaptive Mesh Refinement
 During the course of the simulation, we allow a maximum refinement level ofl=12, resulting in a maximal resolution of 19 comoving parsecs.
-The refinement criteria employed are the same as in Wise et al. (2012b), refining on baryon and dark matter overdensities of fourand local Jeans length by at least fourcells (Truelove et al. 1998) and is restricted to the survey volumes.
+The refinement criteria employed are the same as in [Wise et al. (2012b](http://adsabs.harvard.edu/abs/2012MNRAS.427..311W), refining on baryon and dark matter overdensities of fourand local Jeans length by at least fourcells [Truelove et al. 1997](http://adsabs.harvard.edu/abs/1997ApJ...489L.179T) and is restricted to the survey volumes.
 While the Rarepeak simulation adjusts the survey volume size during the simulation to contain only the highest resolution dark matter particles of the